Introducing the monthly RTT charts

 Elective waiting times are a function of two things: the size of the waiting list, and the order in which patients are treated.
 We know this from everyday life: a longer queue means longer waits, and if some people jump the queue then others wait longer.

-So we need another way of revealing the underlying drivers of long waiting times, and our monthly RTT charts do this by modelling the waiting times that would result from good patient scheduling.
+So we need a way of revealing these underlying drivers of long waiting times, and our monthly RTT charts do this by modelling the waiting times that would result from good patient scheduling.
 Here is an example:

-The dotted red line shows a snapshot of the waiting list (the ‘incomplete pathways’ in RTT jargon) for this service (Orthopaedics at a particular NHS trust).
-The red triangle shows that 92 per cent of the waiting list extends to nearly 24 weeks, breaching the target of 18 weeks.
-But why?
+The heavy red line shows a snapshot of the referral-to-treatment (RTT) waiting list (the ‘incomplete pathways’ or ‘PTL’ in RTT jargon) for this service (Ophthalmology at a particular NHS trust).
+The red triangle shows that 92 per cent of the waiting list extends to nearly 54 weeks.
+But what is causing this?

 If waiting times are too long, then either the waiting list must be too big, or patients must be being treated in the wrong order, or both.
 We want to know which, and the green line helps us with the answer.